frederic-perez/AmE-dictionary/data/dictionary.md

 __contrafactum__ _n_ A composition that makes use of an existing piece of music with different lyrics.
 __contrail__ _n_ (vapor trail) A visible condensation of water droplets or ice crystals from the atmosphere, occurring in the wake of an aircraft, rocket, or missile.
 __contranym__ _n_ :two: A word that has opposite or nearly opposite meanings, as _cleave_, meaning “to adhere closely” and “to part or split.”
-__contraption__ _n_ :two: /kun-TRAP-shun/ A contraption is a usually mechanical or electronic device or gadget. _The students worked as a team to create a Rube Goldberg contraption that can fill a pet food bowl at the press of a lever._
+__contraption__ _n_ :three: /kun-TRAP-shun/ A contraption is a usually mechanical or electronic device or gadget.
+A device that is very useful for a particular job. _Syn_ gizmo, appliance, contrivance, gadget, widget, gismo, convenience _The students worked as a team to create a Rube Goldberg contraption that can fill a pet food bowl at the press of a lever._
 __contrarian__
 __contrarious__ _adj_ Difficult to deal with. _Syn_ cross-grained _I do not know how people tolerate teenage girls; they are the most contrarious creatures ever to walk the Earth!_
 __contretemps__ _n_ :three: /KAHN-truh-tahn/ The word contretemps refers to an inconvenient or embarrassing occurrence or situation.
 It can also refer to a dispute or argument.
 An unforeseen event that disrupts the normal course of things; an inopportune occurrence. _Syn_ mishap, predicament, calamity _His cross-country tour had its full share of comic contretemps._
 __contrite__ _adj_ :eight: __1__ Caused by or showing sincere remorse. __2__ Filled with a sense of guilt and the desire for atonement; penitent: a contrite sinner. :es: arrepentido
 __contrition__ _n_ :three::hammer:
 __contrivance__ _n_ :eight: An elaborate or deceitful plan or expedient. _Syn_ stratagem, plan, design, measure, scheme, trick, plot, dodge, expedient, ruse, artifice, machination _This “shortage” is nothing more than a contrivance to raise prices._
-__contrive__ _v_ :three::hammer: (contriving)
+__contrive__ _v_ :four::hammer: (contriving)
-__contrived__ _adj_ :four: /kən-trīvd′/ Deliberately created rather than arising naturally or spontaneously.
+__contrived__ _adj_ :five: /kən-trīvd′/ Deliberately created rather than arising naturally or spontaneously.
 Obviously planned or calculated; not spontaneous or natural; labored: _a novel with a contrived ending._ _Syn_ forced, strained, studied, artificial _The ending of the novel is too pat and contrived._ :es: artificial
 __controversial__
 __contumacious__ _adj_ Obstinately disobedient or rebellious; insubordinate.
+__contumely__ _n_ A rude expression intended to offend or hurt. _Syn_ insult, revilement, vilification, abuse
 __conundrum__ _n_ :three: /kəˈnʌndrəm/ /kuh-NUN-drum/ __1__ A conundrum is a problem that is difficult, confusing, or intricate. _Ideally, students in an ethics class will really wrestle with moral conundrums._ __2__ Conundrum can also refer to a riddle whose answer is or involves a pun. _Her answer to the conundrum “why didn’t the lost hikers starve in the desert?” was “because of the sand which is there.”_
-__convalesce__ _v_ :three: (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._
+__convalesce__ _v_ :four: (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._
 __convection__ _n_
 __convective__ _adj_ _Convective cloud._
 __convene__ _v_ :nine::m: (convenes, convened) Come or bring together for a meeting or activity; assemble. _He had convened a secret meeting of military personnel._ _Syn_ summon, call, call together, order :es: convocar; reunirse a; encontrarse _People convened in the lobby._ _A War Council was convened._
 __convenience store__
 __convenience__ _n_ _Visitor conveniences are easily accessible._
 __conventioneer__ _n_
+__conversant__
 __conversely__ _adv_ :three: _(sentence modifier)_ In a contrary or opposite way; on the other hand.
 __convertible__
-__convey__ _v_ :three::hammer: (conveyed) _The traffic conveyed over connections._
+__convey__ _v tr_ :four::hammer: (conveyed) _The traffic conveyed over connections._
 __conveyance__ _n_
 __conveyancing__ _n_ :two: The branch of legal practice dealing with the conveyance of property or real estate.
 __conveyor belt__ _n_ A continuous, moving belt that transports materials or packages from one place to another.